 After visiting the Portfolio Center and meeting Hank Richardson, that sealed the deal. she was on her way.
 She later graduated with a Post-Baccalaureate Certificate in Design from the Portfolio Center.
 After graduation, she was hired as a Designer in the seasonal greetings division at Hallmark Cards in Kansas City.
 As much as she loved the creative process at Hallmark, her husband was accepted into an internship in Boston.
 A move to Beantown would have her working as a packaging designer for an innovative product development and consumer goods firm where she created internal package identity systems as well as packaging and licensing products for external as well as internal retail clients.
 After a couple of Boston winters, a move to Chicago would be in order, where Derilyn would work again as a designer in the retail sector as well as non-profit and financial services.

 In April 2005, she created, curated, and edited Treat, a design/lifestyle blog that was created to inform, inspire, and nurture a lifestyle of creativity through design, art, health, and literature in Chicago and beyond and reached tens of thousands of visitors each year.
 As much as she loves design, what she discovered was an interest in its academic side.
 After seven years as a print and packaging designer, she went back to school to earn an M.F.A. in Visual Communication Design at SAIC.
 After six years, she retired her blog Treat to focus on graduate school.

-As a visual communication designer—including graphic and digital design—she enjoys watching documentary films, listening to NPR Podcasts, and catching a little bit of Mike and Mike and First Take on ESPN.
+As a visual communication designer—including graphic and digital design—she enjoys watching documentary films, listening to NPR Podcasts, and catching a little bit of First Take on ESPN.
 She love great stories, admires great writing, and admits to being a cookie snob.
 She lives in Evanston, IL with her husband and daughter whose creative ways of viewing the world inspire her every day.